 Finding your niche is the most important first step to take in your t-shirt building process because it will dictate the future of your business and how you make every decision after this.

 Take your time browsing different niche ideas, thinking about your own niche interests and how you can translate that into designs for a t-shirt, but also don’t get caught up in finding something “perfect”.
-You don’t need to have everything figured out all at once, and don’t overanalyze your decisions as over analysis leads to paralysis in business.
+You don’t need to have everything figured out all at once, and don’t overanalyze your decisions as over-analysis leads to paralysis in business.
 Think about your niche, but don’t get too caught up finding the “perfect” niche, as perfection is unattainable.
 Think about it, pick it and move on.
-Worse case scenario is it doesn’t work out halfway through and you have to revisit this step, which is fine.
+The worst-case scenario is it doesn’t work out halfway through and you have to revisit this step, which is fine.

 Validating Your Niche